 Only a fraction of Yellowstone’s 4 million visitors choose to explore the park in the winter.
 Although much of the park is shut down with subzero temperatures, it's still worth a visit.
-Cheryl Schoss of We're In The Rockies offers expert insights for those up to the trek.
+Cheryl Schoss of We're In The Rockies offers expert insights for a magical winter in Yellowstone.

 Yellowstone’s official winter season usually goes from mid-December through mid-March, depending on the snowpack.
 Guests can snowmobile, snowshoe, cross-country ski, ice skate, view wildlife, and go on snow coach tours.
 Yellowstone is so different in the winter, it’s almost like visiting a completely different park.
 Very few roads within the park are plowed so most visitors work with a tour company to make transportation arrangements via snow coach or snowmobile.